iangavilan31-dot/writers-mark-website/docs/owner-guide.md

 ### What if I forget my admin password?

-Email Ian — he can reset it.
+Email Me — Is can reset it.

 ---